Ehsan-Nirjhar/Ehsan-Nirjhar.github.io/_pages/about.md

 I am pursuing my Ph.D. at the Department of Computer Science & Engineering, Texas A&M University.
 Currently, I work in [HUman Bio-Behavioral Signals (HUBBS)](https://hubbs.engr.tamu.edu/) Lab, under the supervision of Dr. Theodora Chaspari.
 In broader sense, my research interests are affective computing, signal processing, and machine learning.
-My works focus on building computational frameworks to understand people's stress/anxiety in different settings using the multimodal bio-behavioral signals obtained from wearbale sensors.
+My works focus on building computational frameworks to understand people's stress/anxiety in different settings using the multimodal bio-behavioral signals obtained from wearable sensors.

 Prior to joining TAMU, I completed my undergraduate studies in 2015 from the Department of Electrical and Electronic Engineering, Bangladesh University of Engineering and Technology (BUET).